magezil/holbertonschool-low_level_programming/0x14-file_io/README.md

 ### 0-read_textfile.c
 * Function that reads a text file and prints it to POSIX standard output
 * Prototype: `ssize_t read_textfile(const char *filename, size_t letters);`
+* Return: number of letters read and printed, 0 if fail

 ### 1-create_file.c
 * Function that creates a file